hutterm/ha-pca9685/README.md

   > required: true | type: map
 - pins: The pins connected to the LED as a list.
 For single LED, assign one integer, for RGB assign 3 integers, for RGBW assign 4.
 Numbering starts from 0 up to 15.
   > required: true | type: [int]
+- unique_id: The unique ID of the light.
+  > required: true | type: string

 ***number specific settings:***
 - numbers: List of the numbers.